Skip to main content

 4. Be Careful About Overheating

 Heat is the biggest enemy diamond blades have to deal with.
-Heat wears away the surface of a blade faster.
+Heat wears away the surface of a diamond blade faster.
 It exposes the diamonds faster as well.
 Heat can even deform the steel portion of the blade.
 So above all else, be careful about overheating.

-If your blade seems to be getting too hot, stop and let it cool down.
+If your diamond blade seems to be getting too hot, stop and let it cool down.
 When possible, we always encourage customers to wet cut.
 Even with segmented blades that are designed to air cool, wet cutting greatly reduces both friction and heat.
 Coolant running across the blade is purposely designed to prevent heat buildup.

 5. Store Your Blades Properly

 Finally, always remove the blade before transporting a cutter.
 Store your blades properly, too.
-Blades should be clean and dry before storage and they should never be stored in such a way as to allow their diamond edges to come in contact with other surfaces.
+Diamond blades should be clean and dry before storage and they should never be stored in such a way as to allow their diamond edges to come in contact with other surfaces.
 A rack that allows you to hang blades separately is an ideal option.

 Diamond blades are designed to offer many hours of reliable service.
 Choose the right blade for the job and exercise proper care and feeding.
 You shouldn’t have any trouble.
 As always, we are to help you choose the right Devour Tools blade for your application.
 If you are ever unsure, it never hurts to ask.